 The Mario Lemieux Foundation is dedicated to cancer research and patient care.
-Since inception, we’ve raised nearly $25M for our programs and built 36 Austin’s Playrooms for children and families in challenging medical situations.
+Since inception, we’ve committed over $30M for our programs and built 37 Austin’s Playrooms for children and families in challenging medical situations.
 We strive each day to give others a chance to win!

 The Mario Lemieux Foundation’s ultimate goal is a cure for cancer.
 Our commitment is to blood cancer research and patient care.
 We have ongoing projects at the Mario Lemieux Center for Blood Cancers at the UPMC Hillman Cancer Center and at the Mario Lemieux Lymphoma Center for Children and Young Adults at Children’s Hospital of Pittsburgh of UPMC.

 What would you do if you had three children: two well kids and one in the hospital with a threatening medical condition?
 That’s the experience Mario and Nathalie had with the birth of their son Austin, in 1996.
 At that time, they had two toddlers under the age of three, with a newborn that spent 71 days in the NICU.
 It was after this personal experience that Mario and Nathalie recognized the need to help other young families facing challenging situations in medical facilities, and the idea for Austin’s Playrooms was born.

 Stay on top of our events, fundraisers and more.

 Austin’s Playrooms Serving Children and Families